ippocratis/ippocratis.github.io/_posts/2024-05-14-voice-assist.md

 mode: single
 ```

-platform: conversation
+`platform: conversation`

 Conversation is the voice assistant platform

-command: go to {location}
+`command: go to {location}`

-In the Command field we write the phrases that if heard assist will trigger the action field
+In the Command field write the phrases that if heard assist will trigger the action field

+`"notify.mobile_app_phone:"`

-"notify.mobile_app_phone:" phone is my device ID, replace it with your phone id.
+phone is my device ID, replace it with your phone id.

 'location' is the variant I use for the voice match that the voice assistant makes after the command.

 The following automation fields must match the {{ location }} field of the script

-"fields: location:"

-"command: Go to {location}"

-data: location:

-"{{ trigger.slots.location }}"
+`"fields: location:"` , `"command: Go to {location}"`,  `"data: location:"`,  `"{{ trigger.slots.location }}"`

 Finally in

-"service: script.navigate"
+`"service: script.navigate"`

 navigate must be identical to the alias of the script